 - Literature review including an evaluation of chemical and physical properties to evaluate for irritant properties

 - In vitro alternative tests using a validated RhE assay.
 This assay is described in detail in this new guideline (ISO 10993-23).

-- In vivo animal test are appropriate when the test materials cannot be characterized and the risk assessment cannot be obtained by chemical characterization, literature review, or in vitro tests.
-Implants, external communicating devices, and devices applied to a specific areas (e.g., eye, mucosa, etc) should be evaluated by in vivo test methods.
+- In vivo animal testing is appropriate when the test materials cannot be characterized and the risk assessment cannot be obtained by chemical characterization, literature review, or in vitro tests.
+Implants, external communicating devices, and devices applied to specific areas (e.g. eye, mucosa, etc.) should be evaluated by in vivo test methods.